 There are a few treatments designed to remove the contaminants of rainwater.
-To choose the proper rainwater treatment one must determine whether the water usage will be potable or non-potable and what contaminants need to be treated.
-Some examples of the contaminates found in rainwater that require treatment are: bacteria, organic matters, suspended solids, etc.
+To choose the proper rainwater filtration system one must determine whether the water usage will be potable or non-potable and what contaminants need to be treated.
+Some examples of the contaminants found in rainwater that require treatment are: bacteria, organic matter, suspended solids, etc.

-The rainwater treatments include Filtration, UV Sterilization, Chlorine Dosing, and Ultrafiltration.
+The rainwater treatment include Filtration, UV Sterilization, Chlorine Dosing, and Ultrafiltration.

 Filtration can be used for both potable and non-potable.
 Filtration removes oxidized metals, turbidity, salmonella, sediments, spores

 UV Sterilization kills cells, removes bacteria, cysts, fungi, protozoa, unpleasant taste, and viruses

 Chlorination removes bacteria, Giardia, dissolved iron, manganese, pathogens, protozoans, and viruses.

 Ultrafiltration (also known as low pressure) removes algae, colloidal, organic and inorganic polymeric molecules, and pollen